yeselthangarita2017/Python-Coca-Cola_Stocks_Dashboard/README.md

 ## Coca-Cola Stocks Analytics

-The Kaggle Coca-Cola Stock History dataset (link) ranges from January 2, 1962 to October 26, 2022.
+The Kaggle [Coca-Cola Stock History dataset](https://www.kaggle.com/datasets/kalilurrahman/coca-cola-stock-live-and-updated) ranges from January 2, 1962 to October 26, 2022.
 The weekends and holidays were missing in the original data.
 Following domain of expertise principles, I added the missing rows and filled them with the value of the previous row.
 Some of the information found in this dataset is:

 * High price
 * Close price